Zhu-Aemon/macLab/README.md

     If you are switching to mouse for FPS gaming on Windows but have been using macOS with a trackpad all your life, I bet this is extremely useful!

+3. Note that a Windows release is also available.
+(Just for fun lol...)